sib-swiss/NGS-introduction-training/docs/day2/group_work.md

 The last part of this course will consist of project-based-learning.
 This means that you will work in groups on a single question.
 We will split up into groups of five people.

+!!! note "If working with Docker"
+    If you are working with Docker, I assume you are working independently and therefore can not work in a group.
+However, you can test your skills with these real biological datasets.
+Realize that the datasets and calculations are (much) bigger compared to the exercises, so check if your computer is up for it.
+You'll probably need around 4 cores, 16G of RAM and 50G of harddisk.

 !!! note "If online"
     If the course takes place online, we will use break-out rooms to communicate within groups.
 Please stay in the break-out room during the day, also if you are working individually.